 Lest it be supposed that past performance of railroads in establishing rates to meet water competition would prove a useful yardstick, we append a table showing the wide variation in ton-mile revenues produced by various water-competitive rates.
-In this sampling, which we believe to be representative, no pattern or regularity of practice can be discerned as a basis for predicting changes over time.
+In this sampling, which we believe to be representative, no pattern or regularity of practice can be discerned as a basis for predicting future rate cuts from past performance.
+Moreover, the structure of these rates changes over time.
 A forecast of water competitive rates for fifty years must stem from a relatively long empirical base if the forecast is to have statistical validity.
 Undue emphasis on the short-run structure of water compelled overland rates renders the rate projections unduly sensitive to temporary economic fluctuation and the vagaries of management pricing and costing policies.
 Yet an attempt to collect and weigh rate and cost data over a base period of statistically acceptable duration adds still another serious complication to the analysis.